 Prior to his time, the atom was little more than a philosophical construct passed down from classical antiquity.
 Dalton’s groundbreaking work not only made the theory a reality but led to many other discoveries, such as Einstein’s theory of relativity and Planck’s quantum theory – two fields of study that form the basis of our modern understanding of the cosmos.

-If you want to learn more about Dalton’s model, check out the article from Central Queensland University that goes into detail about Dalton’s Atomic model, or the article on the Clackham Community College website that explains the theory in the brief.
+If you want to learn more about Dalton’s model, check out the article from Central Queensland University about Dalton’s Atomic model.